Umm al Kilab

-Umm al Kilab is a settlement in Qatar, located in the municipality of Ash Shamal.
+Umm al Kilab is a settlement in Qatar, in the municipality of Ash Shamal.
 Owing to its propensity for vegetation, various farms are based in the area.

 In the past, its inhabitants excavated sections of its depressed terrain to create small reservoirs that would fill during rainy season.

 Etymology

-As a rawda where rainwater collects, the area is relatively rich in vegetation.
-In Arabic, "umm" translates to mother and is used at the beginning of place names to describe an area with a particular quality.
-The "kilab" portion of its name is the plural form of "kalb", the Arabic word for dog.
+As a depression where rainwater collects, the area is relatively rich in vegetation.
+In Arabic, umm translates to "mother" and is used at the beginning of place names to describe an area with a particular quality.
+The kilab portion of its name is the plural form of kalb, the Arabic word for dog.
 It was named in memory of a number of dogs that died in the area.

 Archaeology

 The University of Copenhagen has worked with the Qatar Museums Authority to report on the Islamic Archaeology and heritage of Qatar.